Choudenshi Bioman: Movie

 A movie version of Chōdenshi Bioman premiered at the Toei Manga Matsuri film festival on July 14, 1984, the same day episode 24 aired.
 It was directed by Nagafumi Hori and written by Hirohisa Soda, who both worked on the series.
 The events of the movie are set somewhere between Episodes 11 and 31 due to the presence of Jun Yabuki as Yellow Four and the appearance of all five Beastnoids.

-International broadcasts

-Asia

-Bioman aired in the Philippines on ABS-CBN from 1987 to 1988 and IBC from 1993 to 1994.
-It was also one of the last tokusatsu programs in the Philippines to be dubbed in English, as Space Sheriff Shaider which was aired in 1987 by rival GMA Network, starting the trend of dubbing tokusatsu in Filipino.
-In recent years, Bioman was re-broadcast and re-dubbed in Filipino.
-The series also aired on Channel 7 in Thailand.
-It was aired in South Korea under the title Space Commando Bioman.

-Europe

-The series was very popular in France, being first aired in Canal+ in 1985, every Saturday at 12:30, and later on TF1, on the programme Club Dorothée, from September 2, 1987, with singer/actor Bernard Minet recording a French version of the show's theme for that country.
-It also was released dubbed on video in Greece.